drzow/pi-server/README.md

 pi-server: Setup a Raspberry Pi to run Nextcloud, Plex, and Samba --
 Dependencies / Assumptions:
 1. This was developed on Rasperian 9.
-Testing is currently underway on Rasperian 10.
+The March 2020 version of Raspberry Pi OS 10 had known issues.
+Testing is currently underway on the August release of Raspberry Pi OS 10.
    It may work on other Debian-based systems.
 2. You are using a US locale and keyboard; adjust the keyboard file appropriately if this is not the case.
 3. You are in US/Central timezone; adjust stage2.sh appropriately if